Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Results

 \subsection{Proximity to an exact classical spin liquid}

 We have shown that the two-dimensional model for the nabokoite compound {\nab} exhibits interesting features in the classical limit, such as needles in the low-temperature spin structure factor.
 To understand the physical processes better, we introduce a simplified effective model that retains the key features of the 2D model.
 The first and obvious step is to neglect $J_1$.
 Even though it is the nearest-neighbour interaction in the material, the DFT Hamiltonian reveals that its value is only about $1\%$ of the largest coupling $J_4$.
 The next coupling that can be disregarded is $J_6$, which connects the Cu(3) spins into a square lattice (see Fig.~\ref{fig:latt3}\,{\bf a}).
 It takes values of about $18\%$ of $J_4$, which is not so small.
 However, since this coupling tends to order the Cu(3) sublattice into a N\'eel state and the corners of the Brillouin zone present the lowest signal in $S(\mathbf{q})$ at low temperatures (see Fig.~\ref{fig:ssf_cmc}\,{\bf l}), we can argue that it does not play a key role in the low-temperature physics.
 Our results below will also justify the simplification \textit{a posteriori}.
 Eliminating $J_1$ and $J_6$ leads to a lattice of pyramids coupled to nearest-neighbour pyramids only by a combination of two $J_3$ couplings and a Cu(3) spin.
 The bonds $J_3-\mathbf{S}_3-J_3$ connecting neighbouring pyramids are unfrustrated and can be replaced simply by a ferromagnetic coupling $-J_3$.
 The resulting effective lattice which retains only four bonds and two types of spins is shown in Fig.~\ref{fig:latt3}\,{\bf b}.
 The unit cell is reduced from 7 to 5 spins.
+It is important to note that this procedure of replacement of two antiferromagnetic couplings by a ferromagnetic coupling $-J_3$ strictly only holds for the ground state and that at non-zero $T$, the effective coupling $-J_3$ will vary with temperature, leading to only a qualitative mapping.
+While not carried out in the present work, it would be worthwhile to employ the decoration-iteration method~\cite{Strecka-2015} to integrate out such unfrustrated degrees of freedom as has been done previously to map this class of spin models on the square kagome lattice onto the checkerboard lattice~\cite{Pohle2016}.